James Strong (@coachjstrong3) begins his eighth season as an assistant coach for Belmont Basketball in 2018-19.

 Fourth on Belmont's NCAA Division I era scoring list with 1,698 points, Bradshaw helped the Bruins to 94 victories, four consecutive postseason appearances, national Top 25 poll votes four straight seasons.

 The 6-3 guard scored in double figures in 87 of his final 97 games as a Bruin, including a Belmont NCAA Division I era single-game record 42 points at Ohio (11/29/14).
-He begins year two playing professionally in Germany.
+He begins year three playing professionally.

 In Strong’s first year at Belmont, Clark, Johnson, and Drew Hanlen were all named First Team All-Atlantic Sun; it is believed to be the first time that three guards from the same team in any conference have been named first team all-conference in the same year.

 Strong has made a tremendous impact for Belmont, as his contributions in everything from scouting reports and winning attitude to defense and guard development helped Belmont reach its fifth, sixth, and seventh NCAA Tournaments in the last 12 years.
-Moreover, during Strong’s time on the sidelines, the Bruins have gone 144-55, won six consecutive conference championships, received national Top 25 poll votes six out of seven campaigns, earned victories over North Carolina, Marquette, Stanford, Georgia, and nationally-ranked Murray State, posted the nation’s longest home court win streak and road win streak, and reached the quarterfinal round of the Postseason NIT.
+Moreover, during Strong’s time on the sidelines, the Bruins have gone 168-64, won six consecutive conference championships, received national Top 25 poll votes seven out of eight campaigns, earned victories over North Carolina, Marquette, Stanford, Georgia, Vanderbilt, and nationally-ranked Murray State, posted the nation’s longest home court win streak and road win streak, and reached the quarterfinal round of the Postseason NIT.

-Strong also coordinates individual workouts for Belmont’s redshirt players, with current Bruins Austin Luke, Tyler Hadden, Burton Sampson, Mack Mercer, Michael Benkert, Seth Adelsperger, and Nick Hopkins all benefitting from Strong's tutelage.
+Strong also coordinates individual workouts for Belmont’s redshirt players, with current Bruins Mack Mercer, Michael Benkert, Seth Adelsperger, Nick Hopkins, Mick Muszynski, Grayson Murphy, Caleb Hollander, Tate Pierson and Michael Mayernick all benefitting from Strong's tutelage.

 Strong spent the previous five seasons as an assistant coach at Furman; he was named associate head coach prior to the 2010-11 season.